gdennie/rust-by-practice/en/src/lifetime/advance.md

 ```

 ## HRTB(Higher-ranked trait bounds)
 Type bounds may be higher ranked over lifetimes.
-These bounds specify a bound is true for all lifetimes.
-For example, a bound such as `for<'a> &'a T: PartialEq<i32>` would require an implementation like:
+These bounds specify a bound that is true for all lifetimes.
+For example, a bound such as `for<'a> &'a T: PartialEq<i32>`
+would require an implementation like the following:

 ```rust
 impl<'a> PartialEq<i32> for &'a T {